ATechnocratis/NativeTreeTabs/README.md

 <details>
 <summary> <b> Keyboard shortcuts.</b></summary>

+ - Modify/remove keyboard shortcuts on Sidebar Settings (Customize sidebar option)
  - `Ctrl + Comma(,)` to switch to the next panel or `Ctrl + Shift + Comma(,)` for reverse order
  - `Ctrl + Alt + Comma(,)` to create a new panel
  - `Ctrl + Alt + Left/Right arrow` to change the tab indention level
  - `Ctrl + Alt + Up/Down arrow` to move the tab and change indention level
+ - `Ctrl + Shift + F` to switch to previous active tab
 </details>
 <details>
 <summary> <b> Organize with Nest tabs.</b></summary>

- - Right click a tab/s and select `Nest tabs`
+ - Right click a tab(s) and select `Nest tabs`
- - Select a name
  - A new tree root will be created and all the selected tabs/trees will be under it
  - Nest tabs will collapsed/show the tree on click just like Tab Groups
  - Right click to rename them